hashicorp/schedbench/README.md

 It will be called numerous times with varying options to implement different pieces of the benchmarking interface.

+To log debug messages from within a test implementation, simply write messages to stderr.
+They will be piped through and displayed on the terminal to allow for useful troubleshooting information.

 At a minimum, a test must implement the following sub-commands:

 ---